 Ben has over 15 years of experience defending individual, class action and governmental lawsuits in US state and federal courts, with a particular focus on product liability, mass tort and consumer fraud litigation.
 Ben brings valuable global expertise and perspective to his clients by also serving as international coordinating counsel in defending and counseling clients in similar lawsuits filed in jurisdictions outside the United States, including Australia, Brazil, Canada, Nigeria, the Philippines, Russia and South Korea.

-Ben is a litigator, but also a client advisor, and he routinely advises companies and investors on issues relating to product and environmental liability risks across various sectors, including the tobacco, food and beverage, and energy and mining sectors.
+Ben is a litigator, but also a client advisor, and he routinely advises companies and investors on issues relating to product and environmental liability risks and disclosures across various sectors, including the tobacco, food and beverage, and energy and mining sectors.

-Finally, as part of his litigation and advisory practice, Ben co-leads a cross-practice and cross-office team representing clients on corporate, regulatory and litigation matters relating to climate change, including through Ben's ongoing representation of a multinational oil and gas company in several climate change lawsuits in California.
+As part of his litigation and advisory practice, Ben co-leads a cross-practice and cross-office team representing clients on corporate, regulatory and litigation matters relating to climate change, including through Ben's ongoing representation of a multinational oil and gas company in several climate change lawsuits in California.